-Jet ski Moroccan tourist describes being shot at off Algeria coast
+Jet ski Moroccan tourist describes being shot at off Algerian coast

 "They charged into us," he said.
 His brother, Bilal, signalled for them to turn back.

-"They started shooting behind us," he said.
+"They started shooting behind us," Mr Kissi said.

 The shooting sparked anger in Morocco after a fisherman posted footage of a lifeless body floating in the sea.
 It was that of Bilal Kissi, who lived in France.
 He was buried on Thursday.

+Abdelali Mechouar has been named as the second man killed.
 His body is still in Algeria, according to Moroccan news site Le360.

 Smail Snabe - who also has French nationality - reportedly appeared before a prosecutor in Algeria on Wednesday but no details were given.